-- 5. This Court has jurisdiction to grant declaratory relief pursuant to 28 U.S.C. §§ 2201 and 2202, as well as Rule 57 of the Federal Rules of Civil Procedure. - 6.
-Venue is proper in this District pursuant to 28 U.S.C. § 1391(b) and (c).
+This Court has jurisdiction to grant declaratory relief pursuant to 28 U.S.C. §§ 2201 and 2202, as well as Rule 57 of the Federal Rules of Civil Procedure.

+6. Venue is proper in this District pursuant to 28 U.S.C. § 1391(b) and (c).
 Plaintiff FLOC regularly engages in expressive and associative activities, including union organizing and administering collective bargaining agreements, in this District.
 Many of FLOC's members live and/or work in this District each year.
-During the agricultural season immediately preceding this lawsuit, Plaintiff Victor Toledo Vences, a farmworker and member of FLOC, lived, worked, and had his union dues deducted from payroll administered in this District.
-During the agricultural season immediately preceding this lawsuit, Plaintiff Valentin Alvarado Hernandez, a farmworker and member of FLOC, lived, worked, and had his union dues deducted from payroll administered in this District.
-Accordingly, a substantial part of the events and omissions giving rise to Plaintiffs' claims have occurred and/or will occur in this District. - 7.
-Defendant Roy Cooper, ("Defendant Cooper" or "Governor Cooper") is sued in his official capacity, executes the law and administers the government throughout the state, is domiciled in the state, and is subject to the personal jurisdiction of this Court.
+During the agricultural season immediately preceding the filing of this lawsuit, Plaintiff Victor Toledo Vences, a farmworker and member of FLOC, lived, worked, and had his union dues deducted from payroll administered in this District.
+During the agricultural season immediately preceding the filing of this lawsuit, Plaintiff Valentin Alvarado Hernandez, a farmworker and member of FLOC, lived, worked, and had his union dues deducted from payroll administered in this District.
+Accordingly, a substantial part of the events and omissions giving rise to Plaintiffs' claims have occurred and/or will occur in this District.

+7. Defendant Joshua Stein ("Defendant Stein") is sued in his official capacity, enforces state laws related to restraint of trade or commerce, is domiciled in the state, and is subject to the personal jurisdiction of this Court.

-8. Defendant Marion R. Warren ("Defendant Warren") is sued in his official capacity, administers courts throughout the state, is domiciled in the state, and is subject to the personal jurisdiction of this Court.
+8. Defendant Marion R. Warren ("Defendant Warren") is sued in his official capacity, administers courts throughout the state, is charged with ensuring the state courts' compliance with federal and state law, is domiciled in the state, and is subject to the personal jurisdiction of this Court.